 This doesn’t help to put the customer first.
 So how do you limit the number of processes you use?
 There are two main processes for handling calls: one process for questions about services you support and one process for questions about services you don’t support.
 The main principle with these two processes is that they start and end with the customer’s question.

 Of course, your services won’t be the same forever, so you need a process for changes to your services.

 How does it work?
 Your customer has a request, if the request is about one of your standard services, you can process it according to current agreements (reactive management).
 You’ll need to maintain these services periodically to ensure you can keep offering them (proactive management).
 If the request concerns a service that isn’t available, you can explain to the customer why you can’t (or can’t yet) provide the service and offer them a different solution.
 Requests you can’t solve through standard services can be a reason to adjust your current services (changes).
 If the customer reports a recurring problem that you really want fixed, for example.
 But you can also improve your services on your own (improvement), based on frequent disruptions, new technology, or changed legislation.

 So, what do you think of this BPSM approach?
-I’d be interested to hear your thoughts in the comments section below.
+I’d be interested to hear your thoughts on ITSM challenges in the comments section below.

 Nancy Louisnord is the Global Chief Marketing Officer of Manta, responsible for the company’s global marketing programs and product marketing strategy.
 With more than 15 years of international leadership experience in the B2B IT SaaS industry, she is a sought-after presenter at conferences and one of HDI’s TOP 25 Thought Leaders and HDI’s featured contributors.
 Manta offers a comprehensive data lineage platform that gives companies complete visibility and control of their data pipeline.
 Manta has helped companies reduce incidents through proactive risk analysis, accelerate digital transformation, and enhance governance by building trust in data.